ClemensElflein/OpenMower/os/README.md

 mower hardware (see "Local boot-config overrides" below), and `cmdline-{a,b}.txt` deliberately carries no `console=` for that port.
-The **dev image** trades that away for a debug console instead (`cmdline-{a,b}-dev.txt`: `console=serial0,115200`, picked by post-image.sh via the `DEFCONFIG` build.sh already knows — systemd's own `systemd-getty-generator` auto-spawns `serial-getty@` on whatever `console=` names, no separate unit to enable) — 115200 8N1 on GPIO14 (TX)/GPIO15 (RX), same as stock Raspberry Pi OS's `serial0`.
+The **dev image** trades that away for a debug console instead (`cmdline-{a,b}-dev.txt`: `console=ttyS0,115200`, picked by post-image.sh via the `DEFCONFIG` build.sh already knows — systemd's own `systemd-getty-generator` auto-spawns `serial-getty@` on whatever `console=` names, no separate unit to enable) — 115200 8N1 on GPIO14 (TX)/GPIO15 (RX).
+`ttyS0` (the mini-UART's real kernel device name), not the `serial0` alias stock Raspberry Pi OS uses — that alias is itself a firmware-level substitution, and this project doesn't rely on firmware behavior it hasn't confirmed on real hardware (see "Unified CM4+CM5 image" above for why that caution exists).
 Don't wire real mower hardware to that UART on a dev build.

 Login over SSH/`openmower-shell`:
 `root` / `openmower` (**development image only** — production must switch